Ancient Egyptian History See also:

 FASHION

 Fashion History Timeline - Well-researched, accessibly written articles covering fashion from the ancient period to the 21st century, and featuring objects and artworks from over a hundred museums and libraries that span the globe.
-A related page, Fashion Studies Resources VIDEO, has a variety of information that may be useful for students, including Fashion History 101 videos, Online Collections, and a Fashion History Timeline.
+A related page, Fashion Studies Resources VIDEO, has a variety of information that may be useful for students, including Fashion History 101 videos, Online Collections, Fashion & Race database, and a Fashion History Timeline.
 There is also a page of Educational Resources.
 (Fashion Institute of Technology)

 Fashion, Jewellery & Accessories VIDEO - Images and text (and some videos) surveying various aspects of fashionable dress from the 17th century to the present; also includes accessories such as jewellery, gloves and handbags.
 (Victoria and Albert Museum)